Hough Gould – Client Money Handling Procedure

 - Hold the surplus money in a client suspense ledger;

-- Hold surplus money for at least six years.
+- Hold surplus money for at least three years.

 If all efforts to trace the clients or owners of the money fails, and after following the above procedures, Hough Gould will donate the amount to a RICS’ approved charity.